preludeorg/pneuma/README.md

 Clone this repository.
 Then ensure GoLang 1.13+ is installed before continuing.

 To use the agent, install GoLang then start the agent against whichever protocol you want:

+> If using a precompiled version, replace 'go run main.go' with './pneuma.exe' in the below commands, replacing pneuma.exe with the name of your downloaded file.

 ```
 go run main.go -contact tcp -address 127.0.0.1:2323
 go run main.go -contact udp -address 127.0.0.1:4545